syi0808/FCB/README.md

-Find Contributor (on only react 😅)
+# Find Contributor (on only react 😅)
+This is Chrome Extension (link: https://chrome )